 They are also aggressive, so you need to give them plenty of tank space and take care when housing them in a community habitat.

-The Kribensis is a dwarf cichlid.
-It is small, and on the less aggressive side.
+The Kribensis is a dwarf cichlid that is found in West and Central Africa.
+It is small and on the less aggressive side.
 Because of this, it’s considered a good pet for people just starting out with cichlid-keeping.

 Sometimes called by its shortened name “Kribs,” this small cichlid grows to no more than 3 or 4 inches upon maturity.